Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Stock and cost alerts

-Recipe production
+Batch production

 Real-time margins

-The only solution on the market with food costing integrated into the POS.
+The only solution on the market with costing integrated into the POS.
 Each sale automatically deducts stock.

-See demo in action
+Watch demo in action

 Food&Service is the only software that directly connects your food costing with the point of sale.
-Each dish sold automatically deducts ingredients from inventory and updates your margins in real time.
+Each dish sold automatically deducts ingredients from inventory and updates your margins in real-time.

 Request your free demo